Moussa N'Diaye (footballer, born 2002)

-Moussa N'Diaye (born 18 June 2002) is a Senegalese professional footballer who plays as a defender for Belgian First Division A club Anderlecht.
+Moussa N'Diaye (born 18 June 2002) is a Senegalese professional footballer who plays as a left-back for club Werder Bremen on loan from Anderlecht.

 Club career

-In 2020, N'Diaye signed for Spanish third tier side Barcelona Atlètic.
+In 2020, N'Diaye signed for Spanish third-tier side Barcelona Atlètic.
 In 2022, he signed for Anderlecht in the Belgian top flight.
-N'Diaye scored his first goal for Anderlecht on 13 August 2023, the winner in a 0-1 victory against Sint-Truiden.
+He scored his first goal for Anderlecht on 13 August 2023, the winner in a 1–0 victory against Sint-Truiden.

+On 2 February 2026, he was loaned to 2.
+Bundesliga club Schalke 04 until the end of the season.

+On 1 September 2026, the last day of the summer transfer window, N'Diaye returned to Germany on a new loan, joining Werder Bremen of the Bundesliga.
+Werder secured an option to sign him permanently.

 International career

 N'Diaye represented the Senegal under-20 team at the 2019 Africa U-20 Cup of Nations and 2019 FIFA U-20 World Cup.
 In November 2022, he was called up to the Senegal senior team for the 2022 FIFA World Cup in Qatar, replacing the injured Sadio Mané in the squad.